rob-mosher/form-toolbox-app/README.md

   Template {
     UUID id PK "Primary Key"
     BOOLEAN isDeleted "For soft-delete"
-    STRING name
+    JSONB formSchema "Contains the custom schema that each Template utilizes, adhered to by each Form" INTEGER formSchemaCount "Count of fields in formSchema, automatically maintained" STRING name
-    INTEGER schemaFieldCount "Count of fields in schemaJSON, automatically maintained" JSONB schemaJSON "Contains the custom schema that each Template utilizes, adhered to by each Form" }
+  }

 Template ||--o{ Form : "has many"